 How to Make a Firm Mattress Softer

 I have never been an adherent to the school of the firm mattress.
-A bed should be about comfort; it should be a refuge from the harshness of the world, and a place to relish sweet dreams.
+A bed should be about comfort.
+It should be a refuge from the harshness of the world and a place to relish sweet dreams.
 There are many things you can do to make a firm mattress softer, let's start with the cheapest and work our way up.

 The classic choice, a featherbed is made up of bird down mixed with larger feathers to make a fluffy, soft nest for your bed.
 There is a very wide price range when it comes to featherbeds.
 You can go down to your local Bed Bath and Beyond and pick one up for $70, or you can go to Macy's and buy a $400 Charter Club featherbed.

-Another thing to consider is the thickness, or fluffiness of a featherbed.
+Another thing to consider is the thickness, or fluffiness, of a featherbed.
 Your weight will compact the bed a bit, though it can be fluffed back up.
 A cheaper bed will not wear well over time and will be flat as a pancake in a few months.
-A good featherbed will resume its shape after a good fluffing however, and will last many years.
+A good featherbed will resume its shape after a good fluffing, however, and will last many years.

 Memory foam, unlike feather beds, does not have as large a range of quality.
 Yes, some memory foams may be softer than others (marginally), but there aren't factors like down percentage to encounter.
 The key quality to consider while searching for a memory foam topper is thickness.
 The thicker the memory foam the more support, and the further you are away from your hard mattress.
-Memory foam runs from about $110 for a 1/2" topper to $800 for a full on mattress.
+Memory foam runs from about $110 for a 1/2" topper to $800 for a full-on mattress.
 Many in between sizes exist, usually made in half-inch increments.

-Memory foam can also be considered a good investment because it retains its shape and lasts a very long time.
-(I'm talking about it may come with you to your next mattress long time).
+Memory foam can also be considered a good investment, because it retains its shape and lasts a very long time.
+(I'm talking about "it may come with you to your next mattress" long time).

 I personally enjoy the best of both worlds.
-On my bed I have a hybrid feather and memory foam topper.
-The memory foam provides a half inch base while feathers are on top.
-The feathers provide a pillow like feeling, while the memory foam provides curve hugging support.
+On my bed, I have a hybrid feather and memory foam topper.
+The memory foam provides a half-inch base while feathers are on top.
+The feathers provide a pillow-like feeling, while the memory foam provides curve-hugging support.
 I bought this about a year ago, and the topper is still going strong.
-For about $110 I consider it a very smart investment in a good night's sleep.
-Keep your eye out on ebay and places like Overstock.
+For about $110, I consider it a very smart investment in a good night's sleep.
+Keep your eye out on places like eBay and Overstock.